-In 2024, I did the Ravenna Gorge torchlight (Weihnachtsmarkt in der Ravennaschlucht) hike after seeing it all over social media—and I’ll admit, the visuals totally sold me.
-But once I experienced it for myself, I realized people have very mixed opinions about whether it’s worth it.
+In 2024, I did the Ravenna Gorge torchlight hike (Weihnachtsmarkt in der Ravennaschlucht) after seeing it all over social media—and I’ll admit, the visuals completely sold me.

 What Is the Ravenna Gorge Torchlight Hike (Fackelwanderung)?

 The torchlight hike is a 45-minute guided walk through the snowy forest from the town of Hinterzarten to the Ravenna Gorge Christmas Market (Weihnachtsmarkt in der Ravennaschlucht).
-You’ll carry real wax torches that flicker in the dark as you follow a forest trail that winds through the Löffeltal valley.

 The hike is led by two guides (one English-speaking and one German-speaking), and it’s organized by the local Schneeschule in partnership with Hoch Schwarzwald Tourism.